Illness as Practice

 – Should the grant recipient be ill, may funds for infrastructure (e.g. rehearsal room rent) continue to be spent? if so, for how long?

-– If the grant recipient is ill for a longer period of time (6 months or more), can “permanent” employees continue to be paid if they are self-employed?
+– If the grant recipient is ill for a longer period (6 months or more), can “permanent” employees continue to be paid if they are self-employed?
 If so, for how long?

 – Can the spouse or other trustees be authorised to make decisions?